cannadayr/git-sqlite/README.md

 to be tracked using the git version control system.

-It can be used on an existing database, however a few modifications to the schema may be necessary.
-Namely, the 'without rowid' property on the table, and using a unique uuid as the primary key.
+It can be used on an existing database, however a few modifications to the schema may be necessary:
+* add the 'without rowid' property to tables
+* use a uuid as the table's primary key

 See src/schema.sql after building the project for an example.